Luncaaa/Tag-Game-MC/README.md

 If you have an issue, found a bug or want to suggest something, you can do it here:
 - Spigot discussion page: https://www.spigotmc.org/threads/tag-game.604065/
 - GitHub issues: https://github.com/Luncaaa/Tag-Game-MC/issues
-- Contact me on Discord: Lucaaa#6268
+- Contact me on Discord: Lucaaa#6268 / luncaaa

 ## How to compile
 The plugin is compiled using Gradle 8.1.1 and Java 16.